Write your resume in 15 minutes

 1. Document Each Incident

 Start by keeping a running log of every instance of verbal abuse you experience.
-Be specific – jot down the date, time, location, and exactly what was said or done.
-The more precise your records, the more credible your letter will sound.
-These notes will also help keep things objective and focused, showing that you’re not just venting but presenting facts.
+Be specific, note down the date, time, location, and exactly what was said or done.
+The more precise your records, the more credible your verbal abuse complaint will sound.

 2. Gather Evidence and Witness Statements